Flameeyes/pysdrc/README.md

 SPDX-License-Identifier: MIT
 -->

-# Python Infrared Commands Decoder/Encoder
+# Python Software Defined Remote Control

 This started as a rough implementation of the SIRC infrared transmission protocol as used by Sony TV and equipment, aimed at being used with